brianritchie1312/icat.ansible/README.md

     * More detailed tests for search and infotabs
     * Add skips similar to ansible tags
     * Improve Debug Output (eg. detailed log file)
+    * Browse Proposal->Invesigation sometimes returns failed, fix
+    * For file existence check, add wait/timeout instead of waiting a fixed amount of time.
 * Travis
     * Test Idempotence
     * Get chrome selenium test working

 Changelog
 ---------

+#### 11/01/18
+* Renamed yml files for organisation purposes.
+(The fact that the alphabetical order is slightly different to the order they are run really annoys me)
+    * 'main.yml' is unchanged, it's name is important
+    * Root installed depencies start with 'dep_'
+    * User installed plugins and container start with 'setup_'
+    * Testdata and selenium start with 'test_'
+    * Tasks included in multiple yml files start with 'include_'
+    * 'lucene' is now 'icat_lucene'
+    * 'icat' is now 'icat_server'
+    * 'ids' is now 'ids_server'
+    * 'storage' is now 'ids_storage'
+* Renamed high level variables (those in config.yml) to similar pattern from above.
+Lower level variables are unchanged and considering how tedious it was to change the high level ones, they'll probably stay that way
+    * 'lucene' is now 'icat_lucene'
+    * 'icat' is now 'icat_server'
+    * 'ids' is now 'ids_server'
+    * 'storage' is now 'ids_storage'
+* Corrected some missing variables
+* Added 'check' tag to skip url checks (some older plugins don't seem to have '/version' urls)
+* Readded 'your facility...' replaced by fac_short_name in topcat.json, it's only needed in older versions but is safe to leave in for newer versions
+* Improved Readme
+* Removed old utils.yml

 #### 10/01/18(2)
 * Minor Output Improvements in selenium script